The poem “Connected by the World” by Gabriel Cruz

 Ans: Transportation connects the world by linking distant places through ships and planes.

 Q8.
-What does the poet mean by a “strong community”?
+What does the poet mean by a “strong community” in the poem “Connected by the World" by Gabriel Cruz?

 Ans: He means people living together in unity and cooperation.

 Q9.
-How do people face challenges in the connected world?
+How do people face challenges in the connected world according to the poem “Connected by the World" by Gabriel Cruz?

 Ans: People face challenges by working together and finding solutions.